linnil1/taiwan_interchange/README.md

 # Taiwan Interchange Explorer

 This project provides comprehensive organization and visualization of all Taiwan highway interchanges with detailed ramp-level annotations.
-The data is processed from OpenStreetMap and offers classification, visualization, and search capabilities through an interactive web interface.
+The data is processed from OpenStreetMap, Wikipedia, and Freeway Bureau, Ministry of Transportation and Communications (交通部高速公路局) and offers classification, visualization, and search capabilities through an interactive web interface.

 ## Project Architecture (main file)